mottosso/mygame/README.md

 Repository contains and statically compiles all dependencies on any platform via CMake.

+**Dependencies**

+All dependent libraries are included with the project, here are the tools needed to compile.

+- cmake 3+
+- C++11 compliant compiler

 ```cmd
 $ git clone --recursive https://github.com/mottosso/mygame.git
 $ cd mygame